 - 1 tsp pepper

-- 16 lasagna sheets, I use fresh but you can use dried, just be sure NOT TO USE THE ONES YOU DON’T HAVE TO COOK FIRST.
+- 16 lasagna sheets, I use fresh but you can (if you really have to) use dried, just be sure NOT TO USE THE ONES YOU DON’T HAVE TO COOK FIRST.
 THIS IS HOW YOU GET DRY LASAGNA.

 - Fill a large pot with water and 2 tbsp of salt and bring to a boil.
 Boil your lasagna sheets, I only do 4 at a time if they are fresh, until just al dente.
 Transfer into a bowl filled with ice water then transfer on a parchment lined baking tray to rest.
 Drizzle cooked sheets with olive oil before placing the next set on top.
 Continue with the remaining sheets until done.